Eslorex/Eslorex/README.md

 - Our plan is to launch Illusa exclusively for Steam and PCVR within the next 1-2 years.
 We have been fortunate to receive assistance from a select few exceptional individuals who have supported us without any expectation of reward.
 Without their contributions, it's possible that Illusa concept would not exist today.

+- I enjoy providing assistance to people online as it keeps me engaged.
+Previously, I offered help to Turkish individuals through online communities such as Unity3D Turkey.
+However, I found it challenging to work with them as they often struggled to communicate their questions effectively or provide sufficient information for me to solve their problems.
+Despite my attempts to suggest creating a new text channel to better guide these individuals, my proposal was rejected by admins, and I was subsequently banned :D. As a result, I no longer collaborate with Turkish individuals as it can complicate matters.
+Nonetheless, I continue to assist people on global servers and I'm fortunate to avoid such difficulties.

 - Moreover, I highly prioritize the need to preserve my anonymity due to my government's inability to safeguard the personal information of their citizens.
 It's alarmingly easy to acquire a person's complete identity details, including their address, for less than a dollar.

 - **My Github Repositories**